Porsche Macan SUV - Interior & comfort

 The Porsche Macan cabin is spacious and quiet

 Firm, sporty suspension means the Porsche Macan leans very little when you’re driving around corners, but it also does a good job of soaking up bumps in the road.
 The optional air-suspension system provides an even more comfortable ride than the conventional setup.

-Both the GTS and the range-topping Macan Turbo are available with Porsche's advanced PASM suspension, which makes for even less body lean in corners by stiffening the springs and, on the GTS at least, reducing the ride height by 15mm.
+The GTS gets Porsche's advanced PASM sports air suspension as standard, which makes for even less body lean in corners by firming up, and reducing the ride height by 10mm.
 Astonishingly, the system manages to work brilliantly without sacrificing ride comfort and all Macans are quiet at speed.

 Porsche Macan dashboard

 The Macan's interior feels like it'll stand up to the rigours of family life well, but it's also sporty, with a cosseting feel.
-There’s an elegant clock above the sat-nav screen and air vents, as well as an angled bank of buttons either side of the gearstick that's a bit overwhelming at first glance but becomes familiar quickly.
-The driving position is perfect, and even the steering wheel feels just right.
+There’s an elegant clock above the sat-nav screen and air vents, and for the facelift, the traditional angled bank of buttons on either side of the gear selector has been replaced with Porsche' latest haptic controls, as seen in the Porsche Taycan.
+The driving position is perfect, and even the new GT Sport steering wheel feels just right.

-Standard equipment in the Porsche Macan is pretty generous – all models come with LED headlights, front and rear parking sensors, DAB radio, climate control, part-leather seats, 19-inch alloy wheels, electrically adjustable seats and power-folding mirrors.
+Standard equipment in the Porsche Macan is pretty generous – all models come with LED headlights, front and rear parking sensors, DAB radio, triple-zone climate control, part-leather seats, 19-inch alloy wheels, electrically adjustable seats and power-folding mirrors.
 The Macan also comes fitted with useful kit such as an electronically operated bootlid and a reversing camera to help with parking, as well as safety features like lane-departure warning.

 Porsche Connect is now standard across the range.
 Downloading the Connect app allows you to access vehicle-specific data and functions, for example fuel level or driving data from your last journey.
 You can set the air-conditioning to come on before you get in the car, or lock the doors if you forgot to do so when you parked.
 Apple CarPlay is accessible through the app but Android Auto isn’t.